apache/systemds/reference-guide-keras2dml.md

 Here are high-level guidelines to train very deep models on GPU with Keras2DML (and Caffe2DML):

-1. If there exists at least one layer/operator that does not fit on the device, please allow SystemML's optimizer to perform operator placement based on the memory estimates `sysml_model.setGPU(True)`.
+1. If there exists at least one layer/operator that does not fit on the device, please allow SystemDS's optimizer to perform operator placement based on the memory estimates `sysml_model.setGPU(True)`.
 2. If each individual layer/operator fits on the device but not the entire network with a batch size of 1, then
-- Rely on SystemML's GPU Memory Manager to perform automatic eviction (recommended): `sysml_model.setGPU(True) # Optional: .setForceGPU(True)`
+- Rely on SystemDS's GPU Memory Manager to perform automatic eviction (recommended): `sysml_model.setGPU(True) # Optional: .setForceGPU(True)`
 - Or enable Nvidia's Unified Memory:  `sysml_model.setConfigProperty('sysml.gpu.memory.allocator', 'unified_memory')`
 3. If the entire neural network does not fit in the GPU memory with the user-specified `batch_size`, but fits in the GPU memory with `local_batch_size` such that `1 << local_batch_size < batch_size`, then
 - Use either of the above two options.